cylance/CyBot/README.md

  !aptgroup \<search string> - Retrieve information on common APT groups
  !hacktool \<search string> - Retrieve information on common hacking tools
  !cve \<#> - Return the last n CVE's
- !secnews - (Use as Private Message Only) Latest security news
+ !secnews - (Use as Private Message Only) Latest # of security news articles (default: 10)
- !vulnnews - (Use as Private Message Only) Latest vulnerability news
+ !vulnnews - (Use as Private Message Only)  Latest # of vulnerability news articles (default: 10)

  **== Misc ==**